-We maintain a list of erratics found during our 2020 Great Erratic Challenge and have added some updates (2022) at the large end.
+We maintain a list of erratics found on the Quimper Peninsula during our Great Erratic Challenge of 2020 and have added some updates (2022) at the large end.
+Click on the 2022 Erratic List v4 for the latest compilation (Aug.
+2022).
+For a list of those who participated and the top ten (hat) winners, click here.
 We added Pokorny’s Rock and Peregrine Rock to the original list of the biggest; below are pictures of each.
-We’ll update these as new giants are found and documented.
-Click here for the latest compilation (Aug.
-2022).
+We’ll update new giants as they are found and documented.

 This is a gigantic erratic on the ridge above Tamanowas Rock in Anderson Lake State Park.
 Eric Nagle (finder) for scale (6 ft).
 Longest dimension is 50 ft.
 Roughly 20 ft high, partially buried.
 The rock appears to be a metabasalt or gabbro from the north.
 The rock is alongside the trail that goes from Tamanowas Rock to the northeast side of Anderson Lake.
 Easy access from the parking lot at Tamanowas Rock.
 About a 1.5 mile roundtrip, takes 2 hours plus you can see Tamanowas Rock, which is an adakite.